-Our non-executive Director and each of our independent non-executive Directors has been appointed for an initial term of two years commencing from 19 February 2020 renewable automatically for a term of one year commencing from the next day after the expiry of the initial term of appointment, and can be terminated by not less than three months' notice in writing served by our non-executive Director and our independent non-executive Directors or our Company after the end of the initial term.
+Each of our independent non-executive Directors has been appointed for an initial term of two years commencing from 19 February 2020 renewable automatically for a term of one year commencing from the next day after the expiry of the initial term of appointment, and can be terminated by not less than three months' notice in writing served by our independent non-executive Directors or our Company after the end of the initial term.

 None of the Directors has a service contract which is not determinable by the Group within one year without payment of compensation (other than statutory compensation).
+During the Year Under Review, other than a contract of service with a Director or any person engaged in the full-time employment of the Company, the Company did not enter into or have any management and administration contracts in respect of the whole or any substantial part of the business of the Company.